 Vudalimab (PD1 x CTLA4)

-Ongoing Phase 2 clinical studies in metastatic castration-resistant prostate cancer (mCRPC); initiating Phase 1b clinical study in first-line non-small cell lung cancer
+Ongoing Phase 2 clinical trial in metastatic castration-resistant prostate cancer (mCRPC) and Phase 1b clinical trial in first-line non-small cell lung cancer (NSCLC)

 Tumor infiltrating lymphocytes express multiple immune checkpoints and co-stimulatory receptors.
 Xencor’s bispecific tumor microenvironment (TME) activators seek to more effectively reactivate these tumor-killing T cells by engaging multiple T-cell targets simultaneously.
 This approach eliminates the need for the multiple antibodies and allows for more selective targeting of T cells with high checkpoint expression, which may potentially improve the therapeutic index of combination immunotherapies.